Kallikomo

 Kallikomo (Greek: Καλλίκωμο) is a village and a community in the municipal unit of Skillounta, Elis, Greece.
 It is situated 5 km from the Ionian Sea, 3 km west of Krestena, 5 km north of Kato Samiko and 16 km southeast of Pyrgos.
-The GR-9/E55 (Patras - Pyrgos - Kyparissia) runs through the village.
+The EO9 road, currently part of European route E55 in the area, runs through the village.
 The junction with the Greek National Road 76 to Krestena and Megalopoli is 1 km east of the village.
 The community consists of the villages Kallikomo, Krounoi and Ladiko.